Goldman Sachs CEO Is Not A Bitcoin Fan, But Won’t Declare Cryptocurrency Dead

-Goldman Sachs CEO Lloyd Blankfein is a bitcoin skeptic, but refuses to say the cryptocurrency has no future.
+Goldman Sachs CEO Lloyd Blankfein is a bitcoin skeptic but refuses to say the cryptocurrency has no future.

 “It’s not for me, I own no bitcoin,” Blankfein said June 19 at the Economic Club of New York (video below).
 “Goldman Sachs as far as I know…has no bitcoin, but if it does work out, I could give you the historical path why that could have happened.”